 Description of CTAN, one of the earliest package repositories.

 Introduced Nix, a purely functional package manager with unique approach to dependency management.
+Packages are stored in isolation from each other using cryptographic hashes, preventing dependency conflicts and enabling atomic upgrades and rollbacks.

 An adaptive package management system for Scheme (2007) Erick Gallesio et al. Academic publication